pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + WordPress/setting-environment-variables.md

 ```

 In order to connect to a Multidev backend, this backendUrl will need to be
-updated. `PANTHEON_ENVIRONMENT_URL` has the data needed to source your backend
+updated. `PANTHEON_ENVIRONMENT_URL` includes the PR number or integration branch
-and will need to be parsed according to your needs.
+name and you can parse it to your needs.

 This code could be added under the above logic to connect to a Multidev that is
 prefixed with the branch name of my site.